defining ‘native’ and choosing the right native plants, with dan jaffe

 Q. I bet.
 So your headquarters kind of is Garden in the Woods in Framingham, Massachusetts?

 A. That’s correct.
-The headquarters of New England Wild Flower Society is Garden in the Woods.
+The headquarters of New England Wild Flower Society [which was renamed Native Plant Trust in 2019] is Garden in the Woods.
 It’s a 45-acre botanical garden.
 You know, we’ve got classroom space, we’ve got the garden itself.
 We sell plants here.
 Our conservation offices are here.

 Q. And briefly, you then at New England Wild Flower Society, you propagate plants and other things, and you teach I think as well, don’t you?